 From the executive team through to the frontline staff, it’s all about using the strengths of every player on the team to put on a classic game of ball when it comes to your strategy.

-Once the pitcher (executive team) has thrown the ball, the idea is now in-flight, making its way to the first respondent – the batter (senior management).
+Once the pitcher (executive team) has thrown the ball, the goal is now in-flight, making its way to the first respondent – the batter (senior management).

-Not every idea or initiative is perfect in the proposal stage, but that’s why the catcher is so important here.
-It’s all about social-validation of the initial idea.
-They need to be able to review and then throw the ball (or idea) out to first base, second and so forth.
-As the ball transfers from each base, reaching its way to frontline staff, the idea is being refined and improved, finding its way ever-closer to home plate (the end destination).
+As the ball transfers from each base, reaching its way to frontline staff, the goal is being refined and improved, finding its way ever-closer to home plate (the end destination).

-How to ensure success with your goal cascade
+How to ensure success with your catchball goal cascade

 It is a leader’s role to ensure in the game of catchball that the batter, catcher, outfield players and everyone involved can participate in a way that proves a great use of their time and abilities.